Why a Purposeful SP Retirement Plan is

 Did you know your company and the owners

 may be personally liable for the 401(k) plan?

 Reduce Your Liability

-Purposeful SP retirement plans can be structured to transfer much of the fiduciary liability from your company to ourselves.
+Purposeful SP retirement plans can be structured to transfer much of the fiduciary liability away from your company.

 As the sponsor of a retirement plan, your company has a fiduciary responsibility (and liability) to protect the assets of the plan for the benefit of employees.
 This means your company and the owners can be sued and held legally liable for problems with your retirement plan.